 As menswear and formalwear increasingly lean towards slimmer and definitive fits, traditional pant lengths, i.e hem breaks, have been left behind.
 The ‘proper’ pant length is now a matter of personal style, the suit’s overall aesthetic and structure, and one’s body type.
 Here’s a guide to pant lengths.

 The hem break is typically defined as the fold or creasing of the fabric in dress pants (or jeans or chinos for that matter) above the bottom of the front of the pant leg where it meets your shoe.
 It’s a simple thing but plays a crucial role in style.
-And there’s a type for everyone.
 Casual dressing focuses on cuffs for jeans, whereas formal dressing fancies cleaner cuts.

 But first, understand the break scale

 Meant for a wider body, it balances out the body structure ratio.
-What it says about you: I’m older, heavier and stylistically conservative.
+What it says about you: I’m older, heavier, and stylistically conservative.
 The Indian male demographic seem to have a wider waist than their Western counterparts, and therefore this break caters perfectly to them.

 Thom Browne’s shrunken suit forever changed the face of men’s dress pants.
 While the above-the-ankle style can only truly be pulled off by some, many guys feel comfortable with a cropped hem, where the pant leg just kisses the top of the ankle.
 This cut only works for those who are lean-bodied.
 There’s a bit of sock-play involved here too, if you’d like to get creative.
 What does this say about you?
-You are embracing your youth, and are unafraid to take risks.
+You are embracing your youth and unafraid to take risks.

 All images: Courtesy Shutterstock